tylerthomasallen/docs/src/pages/web/deep-views.md

 !!! note "Intended for apps without a mobile website"
     If you already have a mobile website with content, [Journeys](/pages/web/journeys/) is better suited.

-!!! warning
-    For Deepviews to function as intended, you should integrate the Branch SDK and configure deep link routing.

 ## Setup

 ### Enable Deepviews